European-Unified-ID/EUID-docs/docs/guides/dsp-guide.md

 Use the logic below during bidding (2-b) to honor a user's opt-out.

-Leverage one of the server-side SDKs (see [SDKs](../sdks/summary-sdks.md)) to decrypt incoming EUID tokens into raw EUIDs.
+Leverage one of the server-side SDKs (see [SDKs: Summary](../sdks/summary-sdks.md)) to decrypt incoming EUID tokens into raw EUIDs.
 The response to the decrypt function contains the raw EUID.

 The following diagram illustrates opt-out logic.